pic

 Broadcasting Functions vs Broadcasting Operators

-We've demonstrated that both functions and operators can be broadcasted.
-This lets us implement operations in two distinct ways: either broadcast a function that operates on a single element or define a function that directly performs the broadcasted operation.
+We've demonstrated that both functions and operators can be broadcast.
+This lets us implement operations in two distinct ways: either broadcast a function that operates on a single element or define a function that directly performs the broadcast operation.

 x = [1, 2, 3]